eg-vendor/eg-build/README.md

 # eg-build

-Example vendor build script (including whitelamp-uk packages)
+Example vendor build package which builds whitelamp-uk and eg-vendor packages in a single directory.

+This is a copy/tweak example for your own vendor build package.

 Run these commands: